uoftbiophysics/vncserversetup/Py_Google_Status/README.md

 Next create some spreadsheets with the same Google account connected to the API.
 "Share" these sheets with the email entry in the JSON file, and start manipulating them with gspread_sheets.py.

-If you want regular updates, also run this script as a cron job.
-For example, making updates to sheets at two minute intervals would look like:
+If you want regular updates, also run this script as a non-root cron job.
+For example, making updates to sheets at three minute intervals, checking for completion of last format_output.sh task would look like:

-*/3 * * * * /usr/bin/python /working_directory/gspread_sheets.py /working_directory/
+	*/3 * * * * [ -e ~/Py_Google_Status/local_config/graphics_usage.csv ] && /usr/bin/python ~/Py_Google_Status/gspread_sheets.py ~/Py_Google_Status/local_config/ >/dev/null 2>&1

 *Note, cronjobs can become synchronized, so if both a sudo cron and user cron interact try to make these intervals unequal.